fchb1239/GorillaFriends/README.md

+All credits go to [-=KillMan AKA=- AKA RusJJ](https://github.com/RusJJ).

 # What is this mod?
-Gorilla Friends is a mod that shows your FRIENDS!
-And verified players.\n All credits go to [-=KillMan AKA=- AKA RusJJ](https://github.com/RusJJ).
+GorillaFriends is a mod that shows your FRIENDS!
+And verified players

 ## Manual Installation
 Be sure that you are already installed BepInEx (using MonkeModManager for example).
 You need x64 version.
 [Take it there.](https://github.com/BepInEx/BepInEx/releases)